Hol1999/Hollyrecipewebsite/_recipes/recipe3.md

 ![Two dishes of cooked Lasagne on a table ](../uploads/lasagna.jpg "Lasagne for the family")

-#### Inspiration came from: Complete Italian StMichael FROM MARKS & SPENCER Cookbook
+#### The inspiration for this dish came from: Complete Italian StMichael FROM MARKS & SPENCER Cookbook